 Over 99% of general practices are part of a PCN, who sign up to the Network Contact DES which details their core requirements and entitlements.

 So, who is in our Primary Care Network?

 We are delighted to have teamed up with Langley Corner Surgery, Leacroft Medical Practice and Southgate Medical Group all based in Crawley.
 We have collaborated on a large number of projects, not the least the engagement of Additional Roles for our Practices which have included Pharmacists, First Contact Physiotherapists, Children & Young Peoples Counsellor, Social Prescribing Link Worker with more to follow.
 All these new roles have been facilitated by Alliance for Better Care (ABC) Federation with whom we are all members.

 For more information, please visit www.crawleycarecollaborative.gpweb.org.uk.

 We would like to congratulate our Practice Nurse Lesley on passing her cytology course.
-Shortly Lesley will be able to do smears unsupervised.
+Lesley is now able to do smears unsupervised.

 Sadly we had to say good bye to Lynda, our Phlebotomist.
 We wish her all the best.